Darr3n2GG/Condominium_Management_System/README.md

 3. go to http://localhost/phpmyadmin/index.php
 4. create a new xampp database named "exampledb"
 5. go to SQL (located at the top bar)
-6. Ctrl C + Ctrl V the code below and run SQL:
+6. Ctrl C + Ctrl V the code below and run SQL (click GO at the bottom right) :
 ```
 CREATE TABLE IF NOT EXISTS accounts (
     id int(11) NOT NULL AUTO_INCREMENT,